izkahjawiad/Ecommerce_Webpages/README.md

 # Basic Ecommerce Webpage

 Some Examples of Ecommerce Webpages,

 ![Readme](https://user-images.githubusercontent.com/57311666/120704327-50bc6200-c46b-11eb-85ff-e0d370d63a95.png)

-Here is a Demo of how it works,
+Here is a Demo Video of how it works,

 https://user-images.githubusercontent.com/57311666/120709021-308fa180-c471-11eb-88cd-2e46bb2730be.mp4